elastic/kibana/.teamcity/README.md

 ### Baseline CI

 - Generates baseline metrics needed for PR comparisons
-- Only runs OSS and default builds and visual regression tests
+- Only runs OSS and default builds, and generates default saved object field metrics
 - Runs for each commit (each build should build a single commit)

 ### Full CI

-- Runs everything in CI
+- Runs everything in CI - all tests and builds
-- Runs hourly, currently only if there are changes since the last run
 - Re-uses builds from Baseline CI if they are finished or in-progress
+- Not generally triggered directly, is triggered by other jobs

+### Hourly CI

+- Triggers every hour and groups up all changes since the last run
+- Runs whatever is in `Full CI`

+### Pull Request CI

+- Kibana TeamCity PR bot triggers this build for PRs (new commits, trigger comments)
+- Sets many PR related parameters/env vars, then runs `Full CI`

 ![Diagram](Kibana.png)